mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingConfiguration/ReadMe.md

 It is good opportunity to review your requirements (if you have any) against the proposed solution.
 I hope the interface is ready to fulfill the following design time scenarios allowing for configuration in context of selected Information Model/Address Space:

-1. Plug in to a modeler (UA Information Model design tool) as the configuration editor tool (preferred for me) - now it is compatible with the Address Space Model Designer
+1. Plug in to a modeler (UA Information Model design tool) as the configuration editor tool (preferred for me) - now it is compatible with the [Address Space Model Designer](http://www.commsvr.com/Products/OPCUA/UAModelDesigner.aspx)
-2 OPC UA Server as an editor – using server local GUI, Address Space and the UANetworkingConfiguration plug-in (in this case OPC UA server is just modeler)
+2. OPC UA Server as an local editor – using server local GUI, Address Space and the UANetworkingConfiguration plug-in (in this case OPC UA server is just modeler)
 3. OPC UA Client as an editor  - using client local GUI/UANetworkingConfiguration on the client side, and remote access to the Address Space
-4. OPC UA Server as an editor – using custom configuration Information Model/UANetworkingConfiguration plug-in on the server side, and  generic configuration OPC UA Clint as the remote configuration tool,
+4. OPC UA Server as a remote editor – using custom configuration Information Model/UANetworkingConfiguration plug-in on the server side, and  generic configuration OPC UA Clint as the remote configuration tool,
-5. OPC UA Server as an editor – using PubSub Information Model/UANetworkingConfiguration plug-in on the server side, and  dedicated (configuration editor GUI) PubSub configuration OPC UA Clint as the remote configuration tool (let me stress it is the only scenario using PubSub Information Model) – it is rather run time approach
+5. OPC UA Server as a remote dedicated editor – using PubSub Information Model/UANetworkingConfiguration plug-in on the server side, and  dedicated (configuration editor GUI) PubSub configuration OPC UA Clint as the remote configuration tool (let me stress it is the only scenario using PubSub Information Model) – it is rather run time approach.

 It is my opinion, but option 4 and 5 are only theoretically possible, because in real installations OPC server is untouchable artefact, but in lab it is just Modeler and cannot be used as run time configuration tool.

 Examples how to use the library you can find in the Unit Tests aimed to test selected scenarios.